rhdtownsend/gyre/doc/source/ref-guide/output-files/file-formats.rst

 * Complex values are written as a compound type, composed of a real component `re` and an imaginary component `im`; the types of these components are the same as for real values

-To simplify the process of reading HDF5 output produced by GYRE, the `gyre.py` Python module provides the `read_output` routine which can read both summary files and mode files (see the :ref:`python-support` section for more details).

 .. _txt-format: